Courts fall silent as mark of respect for the Queen

 Traditionally, the garb is worn for the entire mourning period but is not obligatory.

-At the end of the two minutes’ silence, Judge Marks said a book of condolence had been opened as well as one at the High Court.
+At the end of the two-minute silence, Judge Marks said a book of condolence had been opened as well as one at the High Court.

+As members of King’s Counsel – KCs – returned to the courtroom, many of them donned the ceremonial dress.

-Before the two minutes’ silence at the Old Bailey, the new King was acknowledged as the first case of the day was heard at 9.30am in court nine.
+Before the two-minute silence at the Old Bailey, the new King was acknowledged as the first case of the day was heard at 9.30am in court nine.

 In a small change from the traditional announcement, a court usher solemnly declared: “Silence be upstanding in court.